Ipstenu/varnish-http-purge/readme.txt

 = Why can I still flush cache while in development mode? =

 Because the server is still caching content.
-The plugin provides a way to flush the cache for those pages, as well as anything not included in WordPress, for your convinence.
+The plugin provides a way to flush the cache for those pages, as well as anything not included in WordPress, for your convenience.

 = How can I tell if everything's caching? =